tatismolin/interview-questions/React.md

     **[⬆ Back to Top](#table-of-contents)**

 40. ### What’s the difference between an Element and a Component in React?
-    * Element describes what you want to see on the screen; it is an object representation of some UI.
+    * Element describes what you want to see on the screen; it is an object representation of some UI;
     * Component is a function or a class which optionally accepts input and returns a React element.
 ￼
     **[⬆ Back to Top](#table-of-contents)**